NGCP/GCS/docs/communications/introduction.rst

   This should be changed every time a different message is sent.
 A way to implement this is to start sending messages with ``id`` equal to 0, and incrementing it by 1 for every different message sent.

   Here's the catch: the same message (with the same ``id`` and fields) should be sent until it is acknowledged.
 This message's ``id`` field should not be changing every time it is sent.

+  See this page for more information on how to implement this field.

 ..
 TODO: Add link to list